areed1192/python-sec/README.md

 ## Usage

-Here is a simple example of using the `pysec` library to grab the index files for specific quarter.
+Here is a simple example of using the `edgar` library to grab different groups of filings.

 ```python
 from pprint import pprint